Keep Your Coverage After the COVID Emergency

 For example, 20% higher than 138% FPL is 165.6% FPL.
 That means if a beneficiary’s case file already shows income below 138% FPL, the electronic data can show income up to 165.6% and the income will auto verify!
 Note we will rarely know that these rules were used or not used for a renewal since it happens automatically in the county’s computer system.
 If you think the county did not properly apply these rules, you can ask for them to use them or prove to you that they did.

-Note: These 20% reasonable compatibility rules will help more people auto-verify their income until May 2024.
-After then, DHCS proposes to reduce it to 10%.
+Note: These 20% reasonable compatibility rules will help more people auto-verify their income through at least December 2024.
+After then, DHCS may reduce it to 10%.

 Important: DHCS declined to adopt these beneficiary-friendly rules for aged and disabled people with non-MAGI Medi-Cal.